krsanjay01/MSIS_Capstone_Team1/readme.md

 This project was tested using Python 3.10 with a GPU.
 However, it is not necessary to have a GPU for the testing process.
 The required dependencies are specified in the `requirements.txt` file.
+The pre-trained Vision Transformer needs to be downloaded and installed.
+The link to the download page is <a href="https://console.cloud.google.com/storage/browser/vit_models/imagenet21k?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))">here </a>
+After downloading the R50+ViT-B_16.npz mode, update the path in the `/trans_unet/vit_seg_configs_classifier.py` file.

 ### Usage